 Since the Pulse app prevented the previous update KF3 from going through until I did a restore from the original system dump, I'm not surprised that Samsung is asking to remove any shortcuts or widgets linking to the Pulse app from any home screen prior to the update.
 Read More

 One of the geek community's favored anti-virus solutions on Windows, Kaspersky has recently made its move to secure the world of all things Android.
 Next up the company's sleeve is Kaspersky Tablet Security (clever name, right?), which brings Kaspersky's virus protection to Honeycomb (3.0 and 3.1, plus non-Honeycomb 2.1+) tablets.
 And it also runs on your phone, which allowed me (I am tablet-less) to take these screenshots:

 Basically, it's Kaspersky Mobile Security 9 spruced up for tablets, with all the theft protection, call blocking, SMS, and other phone-specific features removed.
+It is kind of handy to have those superfluous features axed (except theft protection?)
 Read More

 If you were lucky enough to attend Google I/O this year, then there's no doubt that you've been loving your limited edition Samsung Galaxy Tab 10.1 (check out our review).
 You're about to love it even more, because the Android 3.1 update just went live.

 This update brings a gaggle of nice features, including widget resizing, USB host support, and improved multitasking, just to name a few.